Lasagnenator/svf-svc-comp/feature-extraction/README.md

 # SVC Extraction Demo
-To run this locally outside of SVC
+To run this locally outside of SVC, follow the below instructions:
 ## Prerequisite

 - OS: MacOS or Ubuntu >=22.04